MujibBasha/privacy/MANHAJI-TERMS-OF-SERVICE.md

 ## Feedback

-Please let us know what you think of the Service, these Terms and, in general, **[APP NAME]**.
-When you provide us with any feedback, comments or suggestions about the Service, these Terms and, in general, **[APP NAME]**, you irrevocably assign to us all of your right, title and interest in and to your feedback, comments and suggestions.
+Please let us know what you think of the Service, these Terms and, in general, **MANHAJI**.
+When you provide us with any feedback, comments or suggestions about the Service, these Terms and, in general, **MANHAJI**, you irrevocably assign to us all of your right, title and interest in and to your feedback, comments and suggestions.

 ## Questions & Contact Information

-Questions or comments about the Service may be directed to us at the email address **[SUPPORT EMAIL ADDRESS]**.
+Questions or comments about the Service may be directed to us at the email address **light.moon.studioo@email.com**.

-**[FINAL NOTE: CERTAIN APPLICATION STORES (E.G., APPLE APP STORE, GOOGLE PLAY, ETC.) MAY REQUIRE YOU TO INCLUDE ADDITIONAL TERMS AND CONDITIONS IN THESE TERMS OF SERVICE AS A CONDITION TO MAKING YOUR APPLICATION AVAILABLE ON SUCH PLATFORM.
-IF APPLICABLE, REVIEW YOUR AGREEMENT WITH ANY SUCH APPLICATION STORE TO DETERMINE IF ADDITIONAL TERMS ARE REQUIRED.]**